hs7t/tfs2/README.md

 # Tubip Fabrication Simulator N.T.

-Tubip Fabrication Simulator is a tiny browser game about fabricating and selling 'tubip', a make-believe commodity.
+Tubip Fabrication Simulator (New Technology) is a tiny browser game about fabricating and selling 'tubip', a make-believe commodity.

 ## Playing